julkot1/YES/README.md

 2
 ```
 ### CALL
-is like system in c.
-Takes 1 or many arguments (like ECHO) and execute it as shell command.
+is like system in C. Takes 1 or many arguments (like ECHO) and execute it as shell command.

 ```
 CALL "mkdir %S" "dir";